inspircd/docker/README.md

 # How to use this image

-First, start an instance of mongo:
+First, a simple run command:

 ```console
 $ docker run --name ircd -p 6667:6667 inspircd/inspircd